Alcohol, Tobacco, and Other Drugs

 - Keep track of the number of drinks you consume

-Remember, a person who maintains a safer drink level is less likely to harm themselves or others due to drinking.
+Remember, a person who maintains a safer drink level is less likely to harm themselves or others.

 Do not drink alcohol if you:

 - are under the age of 21

 - are using other drugs (prescription, over the counter or others)